OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 </dl>

-In other words, a system exhibits its fundamental characteristics in its elements, their relationships to each other and to the system's envronment as well as characteristics of its design and evolution that define its architecture.
+In other words, a system exhibits its fundamental characteristics through its elements, their relationships to each other and to the system's envronment as well as characteristics of its design and evolution that define its architecture.